Skip to main content

 (e) Restricting findings to information relevant to Customer; and

-Upon Customer's written request, Elnora will provide reasonable assistance with Customer's data protection impact assessments and consultations with supervisory authorities, to the extent required by Applicable Data Protection Laws.
+Upon Customer's written request, Elnora will provide reasonable assistance with Customer's data protection impact assessments under GDPR Article 35 and, where required, with prior consultations with supervisory authorities under GDPR Article 36, to the extent that such assistance relates to Elnora's Processing of Customer Personal Data and is required by Applicable Data Protection Laws.

 11. International Data Transfers